michael-s-downs/thethingineed/services/documentation/techhubgenaillmapi.md

 Generative AI prompts have the following components:

-- **System Role**: The "system role" in a prompt refers to the role or function that the system plays in a conversation or interaction.
+* **System Role**: The "system role" in a prompt refers to the role or function that the system plays in a conversation or interaction.
 In the context of a prompt, the system can act as a virtual assistant, chatbot, or any other type of AI agent designed to answer questions, provide information, or perform specific tasks.
-- **Context**: Context in a prompt refers to relevant, prior information that is considered when generating a response or performing an action.
+* **Context**: Context in a prompt refers to relevant, prior information that is considered when generating a response or performing an action.
 Context can include details about the previous conversation, the user's previous questions, information provided by the user, the current status of the interaction, and any other elements that are relevant to understanding and properly responding to the user's request.
-- **User query or task**: The user query or task in a prompt refers to the specific request or action that the user performs when interacting with the system.
+* **User query or task**: The user query or task in a prompt refers to the specific request or action that the user performs when interacting with the system.
 It can be a question, a request for information, a request to perform a task, or any other action that the user wants the system to perform.
-- **Instructions**: Instructions in a prompt refer to the prompts or guidelines that are provided to the system to guide its behavior and generate consistent and relevant responses.
+* **Instructions**: Instructions in a prompt refer to the prompts or guidelines that are provided to the system to guide its behavior and generate consistent and relevant responses.
 These instructions may include examples of dialogues, descriptions of the task to be performed, guidelines on tone or style of response, and any other information that helps the system to properly understand and respond to user queries.
-- **Constraints or rules**: Constraints or rules in a prompt refer to the specific limitations or conditions that are set to guide the behavior of the system during the interaction.
+* **Constraints or rules**: Constraints or rules in a prompt refer to the specific limitations or conditions that are set to guide the behavior of the system during the interaction.
 These restrictions may include grammar rules, response length restrictions, prohibitions on certain topics, or inappropriate language, among others.
 Constraints or rules help ensure that the responses generated by the system are consistent, relevant, and meet certain predefined criteria.
 These constraints are important to maintain the quality and adequacy of the system's responses.

 ### Prompting Tips

 Let’s take a look to several important practices to follow when writing prompts, such as:

-- Keeping the prompt concise and clear, using simple and direct language, and avoiding unnecessary or redundant information. .
+- Keeping the prompt concise and clear, using simple and direct language, and avoiding unnecessary or redundant information.
 In the same way, the instructions and rules should be neither general nor ambiguous, as this can cause the system to behave erratically or fail to meet all the requirements that are defined for it.
 - Providing the LLM with sufficient and relevant context, using keywords, questions, instructions, examples, constraints, templates, and other cues that guide the LLM to generate the desired response.
 - Splitting the prompt into smaller sub-prompts, using separators, markers, or headings, and generating the text incrementally, rather than expecting the LLM to produce a long and complex text from a single prompt.
 - It is important that sentences are short and written in different lines.
 The rules should be clear, using the appropriate verbs for each of them (according to obligation, recommendation, etc.).
-- To "force" the system to rely on the information provided in the context we usually add the following line to the system prompt: "Answer the query if the information is in context, otherwise answer 'Not found'"
+- To "force" the system to rely on the information provided in the context we usually add the following line to the system prompt: "Answer the query if the information is in context, otherwise answer 'Not found'".
 - It's good to highlight with separators (\n #### ====) to differentiate the context from the rest of the prompt elements.
 - Evaluating and refining the prompt iteratively, using metrics, feedback, and samples, and testing the prompt with different LLMs, domains, and scenarios.